Ansible2/sqf-language-rework/configuration/grammars/docs/commands/cameraEffect.md

 Sets the given effect on the given camera.
 If you want to switch the screen directly to the first-person, aiming, third-person or group view of an object, use `switchCamera` instead.
 The effect type "Terminate" is used to exit the current camera view and switch back to the player's view.
 Does not need `camCommit`.
 <br><br>
-Since <See GVI Reference 74>, it is possible to terminate individual r2t source.
+Since *(Reference GVI "arma3|1.74")*, it is possible to terminate individual r2t source.
 For example:

 ```sqf
 cam cameraEffect ["terminate", "back", "rtt1"]; // would terminate "rtt1" r2t source